my-devices/meta-gateway-docker/README.md

 The gateway server must be able to connect to the device's web server and/or any other services that are to be forwarded.
 So when running the container, an appropriate network configuration for the container must be set up.
 In many cases, just using the default `bridge` network created by Docker will work.
-For example, assuming that we want to access a web server running on host port 8080, and also the host's SSH port:
+The gateway server's web user interface runs on port 8080 (unless configured otherwise via the `HTTP_PORT` environment variable), so you may want to map this port to make it accessible from the host system.

 ```
-$ docker run -e DOMAIN=eac8b99b-1866-4ef4-8f57-76b655949c29 macchina/rmgateway
+$ docker run -e DOMAIN=eac8b99b-1866-4ef4-8f57-76b655949c29 -p 8080:8080 macchina/rmgateway
 ```

 You must replace the value for `DOMAIN` with your specific domain ID which you can